Education and Schools in Thailand

 Education in Thailand is free for Thai nationals up to the age of 13, at which point they need to satisfy academic entrance requirements and begin to prepare for university, which starts for students as young as 16 years old.

 To be considered a Thai national, the child must have at least one Thai parent and the birth must have been registered in Thailand.
 Schools will ask for proof of this in the form of a birth certificate.
-Children who don't meet these requirements are not eligible for free public education in Thailand.
+Children who don't meet these requirements are not usually eligible for free public education in Thailand.

 Private bilingual schools in Thailand

 Private bilingual schools are a good option for expat parents who can't afford the high prices of international schools.
-The standard of some of these institutions has greatly improved over the course of the past decade, and Western-style teaching philosophies that focus on student-centred learning have had more influence in recent years.
+The standard of some of these institutions has greatly improved over the course of the past decade, and Western-style teaching philosophies which focus on student-centred learning have had more influence in recent years.